notofir/mobile2router/README.md

 Change router's DHCP Server settings to use a different pool than the modem's.
 For example, 192.168.1.1

-## Power supply your phone - experimental
+## Work with Android phone - experimental
 NOTE: This doesn't work well since power is cut off after phone reaches 100% Make sure phone2router.yaml matches your networks and run `chmod +x phone.sh && sudo ./phone.sh`